I don’t get it.

 In this case, that would be $100 x 0.3 x 1% = $0.30

-That means you can spend $.30 per click on Google AdWords and still make $70 per sale (given your conversion rate stays the same).
+That means you can spend $0.30 per click on Google Ads and still make $70 per sale (given your conversion rate stays the same).

 That wasn’t so hard, was it?

 Now, we can just scale our maximum CPC up, to determine our daily budget.
 One common misconception is that you need lots of clicks to be able to evaluate anything.

 This is not true.

 You just need a few clicks to get started.

 Of course, the more data that you have, the more statistically significant it will be.
-But, this volume of data is something you will get over time.
+With this said, this volume of data is something you will get over time.

 If you just get 20 clicks per day, in the beginning, that’s okay.

 At our maximum CPC, that would cost us $6 per day, tops.
 You can run a campaign for ten days and just spend $60.